creighton-lewis/toggle_tables/test-styling.md

 ## Instructions

-1. Open the plugin settings (Settings → Community Plugins → Toggleable Tables)
+1. Open the plugin settings (Settings → Community Plugins → Toggle Tables)
 2. Change the "Table Row Styling" setting between "Alternating Colors" and "Single Color"
 3. Observe how the table row colors change in real-time
 4. The first table shows alternating colors by default